Seattle Learning Center FAQs

 - SLC Queen Anne accepts children ages 12 months to 5 years old.
 SLC Montlake accepts children ages 3 months to 35 months.

 Are the children required to be potty trained before they start at the center?

-No. We only ask parents to communicate with us when they start potty training their children so we can do the same at the center.
+- No. We only ask parents to communicate with us when they start potty training their children so we can do the same at the center.
 Parents need to provide diapers, wipes and supplies for their children.

 What physical activities do you offer?

 - We take all of the children outside twice a day, rain or shine.
 Additionally, we offer gym class twice a week at our QA facility.

 - Yes.
 In the last couple of years, we have been to the Center for Wooden Boats, Children’s Museum, Space Needle, Woodland Park Zoo, and Seattle Aquarium.
 Field trips are planned in advance and parents are informed ahead of time.
 In addition, our QA school visits the local farmer’s market and local small businesses in the QA community during neighbourhood walks.

 What discipline methods do you use?